frankcortes/dotfiles/readme.md

 ### setup folder

 This folder will be executed when [Strap](https://github.com/MikeMcQuaid/strap) will be executed.
+You can execute it manually.
+They all are [idempotent](https://en.wikipedia.org/wiki/Idempotence) scripts.
 + **files.sh**: generate symbolic links for the home repository.
 + **folders.sh**: create extra folders that I use.
++ **hosts.sh**: generate and set hosts file, with a blacklist of malware/adware websites.
 + **xos.sh**: add extra custom config for my XOS.
 Maybe, at some point, I will have to do something similar for a linux system.

 ## TO DO List